MartinPacker/Db2-DDF-Analysis-Tool/README.md

   * [BUCKETS2](#buckets2) - similar to BUCKETS but with more and different buckets.
   * [SSIDCORR](#ssidcorr) - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
   * [SSIDMIN](#ssidmin) - to run a 1-step program that reports on all the named Db2 subsystem IDs at the 1-minute level.
+  * [SQLACCT](#sqlacct) - to run a 2-step program that reports on SQL statement counts - by subsystem and then by correlation ID.

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)